bechbit/tttttttt3/README.md

 ____________________________________________________________

-### 19. The primary healthcare provider prescribes 30 mL/kg of 0.9% saline to a client with
+### 19. The primary healthcare provider prescribes 30 mL/kg of 0.9% saline to a client with suspected sepsis.
+The client weighs 236 pounds.
+How many mL will the nurse infuse into the client?
+Fill in the blank.
+Round your answer to the nearest whole number. __________ mL First, convert the pounds to kilograms by dividing the weight in pounds by 2.2 236 / 2.2 = 107.27 kg Next, multiply the prescribed amount of fluid by the client's weight in kilograms 30 mL x 107.27 kg = 3218.1 mL Finally, round the amount of fluid to a whole number 3218 mL

 **Rationale:**